Let me tell you a story…

 My parents and I stood at the start of the trail, a cliff-top path that zigzagged down to the golden beach below where waves crashed against the sand and the sun turned the ocean to a million diamonds.

-And then I took my first step.
+With fear holding my hand, I took my first step.

 A first step on an uncertain trail; a leap of faith into the unknown.